RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/external-search-order-in-rexx-for-tsoe.md

 When a Rexx exec is located in the SYSEXEC concatenation, TSO automatically recognizes it as a Rexx exec and passes it to the Rexx interpreter for execution, without the need for a /* REXX */ comment.

 However, when a Rexx exec is located in the SYSPROC concatenation, you do need to include the /* REXX */ comment at the beginning of the program to ensure that TSO recognizes it as a Rexx exec and passes it to the Rexx interpreter for execution, this is because clists are also loaded from the SYSPROC concatenation.

+## The JES2 batch environment
+Rexx execs can be run in batch, either by TSO in a batch job using the IKJEFT01 program (here the DDnames SYSPROC and SYSEXEC play the same role as in online TSO, or by the IRXJCL program, which takes the SYSEXEC DDname).